Duffew/debt-deliverance/README.md

 + In April 2024, the [FT Adviser](https://www.ftadviser.com/mortgages/2024/04/04/mortgage-defaults-expected-to-surge-22-over-next-year/) forecast that mortgage defaults are expected to rise by 22% over the next 12 months.
 + The personal finance guru and debt-free-life advocate, US based Dave Ramsey owns a [website](https://www.ramseysolutions.com/) that has around [7.3 million](https://neilpatel.com/website-traffic-checker/) organic visits each month.

-There is a demand for websites that offer personal finance guidance, and with debt levels increasing, a site dedicated to assisting those in need would seem to worth exploring
+There is a demand for websites that offer personal finance guidance, and with debt levels increasing, a site dedicated to assisting those in need would seem worth exploring

 #### What value will it add?
 Who is currently helping in the UK?
 A basic search for debt help UK yields first page search results that include: